Wizcorp/node-pivotal/README.md

         description : text of the task
         complete    : true of false
     }
-===pivotal.removeTask : remove a task from a story
+### pivotal.removeTask : remove a task from a story

 ref: https://www.pivotaltracker.com/help/api?version=v3#delete_task